-- Lower our energy consumption; and

-- els; Adapt to our changing climate
+- Lower our energy consumption; and - Adapt to our changing climate

-- Image: construction of the second second

 What is the Partners for Climate Protection Program?

 Development of the Climate Change Action Plan is framed around the Partners for Climate Protection program.
 The PCP program is a network of Canadian municipal governments that have committed to reducing GHGs and acting on climate change.
 In 2014, the GPA's member communities joined more than 250 other communities across Canada to address climate change through participation in the PCP program aimed at reducing GHG emissions from both municipal/First Nation operations ("corporate" emissions) and the community at large ("community" emissions).